MBruliard/electromagnetic_wave/README.md

 -----------------------------------------------------------------------

 Before running the different programs please think to download the spl package for Python.
-This pacage is currently developped by the NMPP team of Max Planck Institut for Plasma Physics in München.
+This package is currently developped by the NMPP team of Max Planck Institut for Plasma Physics in München.

 More information here: https://github.com/pyccel/spl.git